intarchboard/draft-use-it-or-lose-it/draft-thomson-use-it-or-lose-it.md

 clients and servers can ignore headers they do not understand or need.
-The widespread deployment of SIP B2BUAs means that new SIP header fields do not reliably reach peers, however, which doesn't necessarily cause interoperability issues but rather does cause feature deployment issues.
+The widespread deployment of SIP B2BUAs means that new SIP header fields do not reliably reach peers, however, which doesn't necessarily cause interoperability issues but rather causes feature deployment issues due to the lack of option passing {{middleboxes}}.

-In another example, the attribute-value pairs (AVPs) in Diameter
+As another example, the attribute-value pairs (AVPs) in Diameter
 {{?DIAMETER=RFC6733}} are fundamental to the design of the protocol.
 Any use of Diameter requires exercising the ability to add new AVPs.
 This is routinely done without fear that the new feature might not be successfully deployed.